vyelen/vyelen/README.md

-<p align="center">I'm writing code while activity free such as no damn fucking school task</p>
+<p align="center">I'm writing code while activity free such as no homework to do</p>

 <details>
   <summary>My Socials</summary>